Syed Ishtiaq Ahmed

 Syed Ishtiaq Ahmed (16 January 1932 – 12 July 2003) was a Bangladeshi lawyer and constitutionalist.
 He was a former attorney general of Bangladesh.
-He served as an adviser of law to the non-party caretaker government in two successive terms.
+He served as an adviser on law to the non-party caretaker government in two successive terms.

 Background and education

 Ahmed and his family originated from Ghazipur in present-day Uttar Pradesh, India.
 He had four elder brothers and one younger one.
 He got his elementary education in Ramanath High English School in Hili, Dakshin Dinajpur where his father, Syed Zafar Ahmed, had a business.
 He also studied in Calcutta Madrasa in Kolkata, West Bengal.

 Ahmed passed the matriculation and intermediate exam from Mymensingh Zilla School in 1948 and Dhaka College in 1950 respectively.
 He completed his bachelor's and master's in economics at the University of Dhaka in 1953 and 1954 respectively.
 He obtained his second master's in economics from London School of Economics in 1958.